Marker Logo

 Sand Creek Massacre

-unnamed - but about the Sand Creek Massacre Marker image.
+Sand Creek Massacre Marker image.
 Click for full size.

-Photographed By Christopher Light, December 23, 2007
+Photographed by Christopher Light, December 23, 2007

-1. unnamed - but about the Sand Creek Massacre Marker
+1. Sand Creek Massacre Marker

 Inscription.
 The controversy surrounding this Civil War Monument has become a symbol of Coloradans' struggle to understand and take responsibility for our past.
 On November 29, 1864, Colorado's First and Third Cavalry, commanded by Colonel John Chivington, attacked Chief Black Kettle's peaceful camp of Cheyenne and Arapaho Indians on the banks of Sand Creek, about 180 miles southeast of here.
 In the surprise attack, soldiers killed more than 150 of the village's 500 inhabitants.
 Most of the victims were elderly men, women, and children.